 Hi there!
 Welcome to part three of the Build your first plugin series.
 In this video, we are going to get our environment set up and ready for us to start building a Figma plugin.
 If you are entirely new to plugins and would like an overview of basic programming concepts, check out parts one and two before watching the rest of this video.

-We'll be following Figma's plugin setup guide, so it'll be helpful to have it open as we go through this tutorial.
+We'll be following Figma's Plugin Quickstart Guide, so it'll be helpful to have it open as we go through this tutorial.
 Up next, we're going to install: